How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal: Real-World Applications

-Training both models for only $M{=}5$ epochs across $N{=}50$ runs reveals statistically significant differences in both training and test accuracy.
-This indicates that (ReLU, Sine, 6:2) indeed converges faster than ReLU-only (Figure \ref{da10_metrics_comparison}, da10.py):
+Given the near-ceiling performance levels on this task, a ceiling effect obscures the performance gap, making it difficult to determine whether one algorithm statistically outperforms the other.
+Nevertheless, training both models for only $M{=}5$ epochs over $N{=}50$ runs reveals statistically significant disparities: the differences in training and test accuracy yielded $p$-values of $p{<}0.001$ and $p{=}0.0280$, respectively.
+This indicates that DAL indeed converges faster than ReLU-only (Figure \ref{da10_metrics_comparison}, da10.py).

 {

 }

 {